Working with our recommended Django application configuration#

-Our recommended Django project configuration is described in:
+Our recommended Django application configuration is mentioned in:

-The Twelve-factor model adopted for these projects places all configuration in environment variables, so that the project can readily be moved to another host or platform, or set up locally for development.
+The Twelve-factor model adopted for these applications places all configuration in environment variables, so that the application can readily be moved to another host or platform, or set up locally for development.
 The configuration for:

 settings is handled by a few simple code snippets in

 settings.py.
 In each case, the settings will fall back to